 Persian / Afghan Wedding at Folkets Hus Lillestrøm, Norway

 Let me introduce you to Vida&Hamid.
 They were best friends that became sweethearts.
-He asked for her head in marriage at her birthday in front of the whole family.
-As she words it - it was unexpected but so sweet.
+He asked for her hand in front of the whole family & she said yes.

 Getting ready in – Radisson Blu Plaza Hotel